Skip to content

 8) Great Content

-Every writer who wants to work with the site needs to go through a simple process, such as registering and providing a short writing sample.
+Every writer who wants to work with the site must go through a simple process (registering and providing a short writing sample).

 9) Constant Content

-I have to mention that the site will help you find a writing job that will suit your needs and experience.
+I should mention that the site will help you find a writing job that will suit your needs and experience.

-Considering you’ll be writing for brands, the pay will depend on the company that will hire you.
+Considering you’ll be writing for big brands, the pay rate will depend on the company hiring you to create feature articles or product descriptions.

 10) Zerys

-Next on my list of websites that pay for articles is Zerys.
+Next on my list of websites that pay to write is Zerys.

 Start the sign-up process by providing your name and email address.
-Later on, you’ll need to submit a writing sample and wait until it goes through a review.
+Later, you’ll need to submit a writing sample and wait to go through a review.

-Depending on the quality of your writing sample, you’ll receive a star rating as a writer (between 2-5 stars).
+Depending on the quality of your writing sample, you’ll receive a star rating as a writer (between 2 and 5 stars).

 11) London Brokers Freelance Writing